Mathematics Placement Exam

 What should I do to prepare?

-The MPE is made up of questions that cover pre-algebra, algebra, college algebra,
+The Mathematics Placement Exam is made up of questions that cover pre-algebra, algebra, college algebra,

 and trigonometry topics.
 Please visit the review and retesting page to read more